Flood mapping

 Working towards resilience – rainfall flood risks in Porirua

-Extreme weather events in Porirua over the last few years have been a reminder of the flooding risks that we live with.
-To help us understand these risks and plan for the future, Wellington Water has completed computer models of the likely impact of extreme rainfall on much of the urban areas of Porirua.
-These flood maps can be viewed here.
+Extreme weather events in Porirua over the past few years have been a reminder of the flooding risks that we live with.
+To help us understand these risks and plan for the future, Wellington Water has completed computer models of the likely impact of extreme rainfall on most of Porirua's urban areas.

-This information has been incorporated into Porirua City Council’s District Plan Review to ensure that any future developments are undertaken in an informed manner and do not increase the flood risk to surrounding properties
+Flooding information is provided on issued Land Information Memorandum (LIM) for appropriate properties.
+This information is also to be incorporated into Porirua City Council’s Proposed District Plan once it is made operative, to ensure that any future developments are undertaken in an informed manner and do not increase the flood risk to surrounding properties.

-If you would like more information about this process in the first instance please email [email protected].
+If you would like more information about this process please email [email protected].

 What are we doing to manage the risk of flooding in Porirua?

-Wellington Water have completed flood modelling computer exercises to understand areas that are likely to be affected by a level of flood inundation for an extreme event defined as a 'one-in-a-100 year storm'.
+Wellington Water has completed flood modelling computer exercises to understand areas that are likely to be affected by a level of flood inundation for an extreme event defined as a 'one-in-a-100-year storm'.

-How we consulted with the communities in Porirua?
+How have we consulted with other communities in Porirua on flooding?

-We jointly held five publicly advertised drop in session to discuss flooding in Porirua and to share the draft flood maps.
-The drop in sessions were held on:
+We jointly held publicly advertised drop-in sessions to discuss flooding in Porirua and to share the draft flood maps.
+The drop-in sessions were held on:

 • 12 July 2018 – Titahi Bay Flood Maps